 You can easily enjoy the pools and steam sauna without getting a massage.
 Lying in the warm and hot pool is a great way to relax and you can always leave early if you don’t feel like floating around any longer.

-I had the regular massage with lavender oil and I enjoyed a traditions Kessa Scrub massage.
-I’ll talk about this some more soon!
-Join the mailing list to be one of the first to be notified when the post is live.
+I had the regular massage with lavender oil and I enjoyed a traditional Kessa Scrub massage.

 #4.
 Can I bring my own food and drinks to the hammam in Granada?

-It is not allowed to bring your own food or (alcoholic) drinks to the hammam in Granada or the other hammams of Andalusia.
+It is not allowed to bring your own food or (alcoholic) drinks to the Granada hammam or the other hammams of Andalusia.
 Please leave your picnic basket as home.

 There is mint tea available in the waiting area with some dried fruits.
 You can have some tea in the areas around the baths too so you won’t go thirsty.
 If you spent a lot of time in the warm water and sauna of the hammams in Andalusia it is always a good idea to drink to stay hydrated.